WebOfTrustInfo/website/_pages/papers.md

 * **2/17/17:** [Portable Reputation Toolkit Use
 Cases](https://github.com/WebOfTrustInfo/rebooting-the-web-of-trust-fall2016/blob/master/final-documents/reputation-toolkit.pdf)

+## Self-Sovereign Identity

+*Identity controlled by the user.
+See ["The Path to Self-Sovereign Identity"](https://www.lifewithalacrity.com/article/the-path-to-self-soverereign-identity/) for its origination.
+See papers under [Identity, Decentralized](https://www.weboftrust.info/papers/#identity-decentralized)

 ## Signature

 A means for verifying the authenticity of a message or transaction by